MDJ-Mikkel-Djurhuus/blog-entry/README.md

 ![alt](https://cdn.edureka.co/blog/wp-content/uploads/2016/10/WaterFall-Model-Challenges-DevOps-Tutorial-Edureka-2.png)

 Looking at the diagram above, we can clearly see the issues and challenges presented both in development and operations sections of the system's lifetime.
 When looking at the issues from a developer's point of view, we can ascertain two major challenges:
 - Huge time waste during code deployment.
-Even if you optimize and accelerate build processes and implement automated testing and practices to streamline development, new code won't get to users until the next release cycle.
+Even if you optimize and accelerate build processes and implement automated testing and practices to streamline development, new code won't get to users until the next release cycle<sup>[8](#8)</sup>.
 - Time wasted on working on old code, pending code and new code due to the high deployment times.

 Operations weren't optimal either.
 With operations we have 4 major challenges.
 As seen in the diagram.
 These are as follows:
-- High difficulty of maintaining a near 100% uptime of prod. environment.
+- High difficulty of maintaining a near 100% uptime of prod. environment<sup>[9](#9)</sup>.
 - Automation of infrastructure weren't very effective.
-- The amount of servers we need to monitor today is way higher than 10-20 years ago, and with this trend, it'll only keep increasing, maybe exponentially<sup>[8](#8)</sup>.
+- The amount of servers we need to monitor today is way higher than 10-20 years ago, and with this trend, it'll only keep increasing, maybe exponentially<sup>[10](#10)</sup>.
 - Getting feedback and thus being able to diagnose an issue could prove to be near impossible.

 ![alt](https://cdn.edureka.co/blog/wp-content/uploads/2016/10/Possible-solutions-to-address-the-challenges-faced-with-WaterFall-Model-DevOps-Tutorial-Edureka-1-1.png)